mscook/BanzaiDB/README.rst

 Getting BanzaiDB talking to RethinkDB
 -------------------------------------

-You provide information about you RethinDB instance and database using the file **~/.BanzaiDB.cfg** (~/ ).
+You provide information about you RethinkDB instance and database using the file **~/.BanzaiDB.cfg** (~/ ).

 The configuration file supports::